Raph-09/Bank-Customer-Churn-Modelling/README.md

 # Bank-Customer-Churn-Modelling

-## #Task:
-To build machine learning model that can predict if a customer is likely to exit a bank

 # Description
 The aim of this project is to predict if a customer will exit the bank or not.
 I made use of features such as credit score, geography, gender, tenure, age, balance, has credit card, is active and estimated salary for the prediction.
 The following steps where followed;